$L^2$-Serre duality on singular complex spaces and rational singularities: Introduction

 given the cohomology groups under consideration are Hausdorff.
 Here, $\omega_X$ denotes the Grothendieck dualizing sheaf which coincides with the Grauert-Riemenschneider canonical sheaf $\mathcal{K}_X$ as $X$ has canonical Gorenstein singularities.

 The present paper is organized as follows.
-In Section \ref{sec:preliminaries} we provide the necessary preliminaries: the $\dq_w$- and the $\dq_s$-complex, some $L^2$-$\dq$-solution results and their direct consequences, $L^2$-$\dq$-Hilbert space theory, topological preliminaries, Fr\'echet sheaves.
+In Section \ref{sec:preliminaries} we provide the necessary preliminaries: the $\dq_w$- and the $\dq_s$-complex, some $L^2$-$\dq$-results and consequences, $L^2$-$\dq$-Hilbert space theory, topological preliminaries, Fr\'echet sheaves.
 In Section \ref{sec:serre}, we prove Serre duality, Theorem \ref{thm:main1}, and study the equivalence of the topology of compact convergence and $L^2$-topology which leads to Theorem \ref{thm:main2} and Theorem \ref{thm:vanishing1}.
 Section \ref{sec:dqs} is then devoted to the study of the $\dq_s$-operator and Hartogs' extension theorem.
-Finally, we prove Theorem \ref{thm:main3a} and its consequences (Theorem \ref{cor:main1} and Theorem \ref{cor:main2}) in the last section.
+Finally, we prove Theorem \ref{thm:main3a} and its corollaries in the last section.